-Below are the approved bidding requirements as approved by the Department of General Services waiver process.
+ACAP is currently funded with federal ARPA funds.
+Federal ARPA funds require bidding procedures.
+Below is the approved bidding requirements as approved by the Department of General Services waiver process.

 Procurement Method Expense Amount Requirements Micro-purchase (No quotes required) Less than \$10,000 Consider price to be reasonable Distribute equitably among suppliers to the extent practical Small Purchase Procedures (Relatively simple and informal) \$10,000 - \$249,999 obtain/document price or rate quotations from a reasonable number of qualified sources written or documented quotes required to be kept in the contract file Sealed Bids \$250,000 or more Bids must be publicly advertised using standard bidding requirements Bid must allow for a minimum of 15 days for response time Bids must be solicited from an adequate number of qualitied sources Sealed bids must be opened publicly Contract award must be made to the lowest responsible bidder Contract must be for a firm, fixed price